OPM/ResInsight/docs/OctaveInterface.md

 ![]({{ site.baseurl }}/images/ProcessMonitor.png)

-In addition to the output from the script, it prints a start and stop timestamp.
+In addition to the output from the script, it prints a start and stop time stamp.
 The **Clear**-button deletes all the text in the monitor, and the **Stop**-button tries to kill the running Octave process.

 ## Octave Script Examples